-The Overseas Highway (US-1) officially starts in Florida City, near the Everglades some 50 miles south of Miami, but doesn’t really come alive until it leaves the mainland and lands at Key Largo, the first and largest of the dozens of “keys” (from the Spanish word cayos, meaning small islands) that the highway links together.
+The Overseas Highway (US-1) officially starts in Florida City, near the Everglades some 50 mi (81 km) south of Miami, but doesn’t really come alive until it leaves the mainland and lands at Key Largo, the first and largest of the dozens of “keys” (from the Spanish word cayos, meaning small islands) that the highway links together.
 The Overseas Highway reaches Key Largo at the popular John Pennekamp Coral Reef State Park (MM 102.5, 305/451-6300, daily, $8 per car).
 The first place where you can really get a feel for life on the keys, the park is the starting point for a variety of guided tours (scuba diving, snorkeling, or in glass-bottomed boats) that offer up-close looks at the only tropical coral reef in the continental United States and all but guarantee that you’ll see enough sealife to fill a photo album or two.
-Along with the adjacent Florida Keys National Marine Sanctuary, the park gives access to more than 175 square miles of diving spots, including reefs, shipwrecks, and a nine-foot-high bronze statue called Christ of the Deep.
-The visitors center has a replica reef in a 30,000-gallon aquarium full of colorful fish, allowing a quick look at the fascinating underwater world without getting your feet wet; the park also has a pleasant campground.
+Along with the adjacent Florida Keys National Marine Sanctuary, the park gives access to more than 70 nautical sq mi (240 sq m) of diving spots, including reefs, shipwrecks, and a 9-ft-high (2.7 m) bronze statue called Christ of the Deep.
+The visitors center has a replica reef in a 30,000-gallon (113,562 liter) aquarium full of colorful fish, allowing a quick look at the fascinating underwater world without getting your feet wet; the park also has a pleasant campground.

 Continuing south on US-1, Key Largo blends into Islamorada (pronounced “EYE-la-mo-RA-da”), the self-proclaimed “Sportfishing Capital of the World,” where anglers from all over the world come to try their hand at catching the elusive, hard-fighting bonefish that dwell in the shallow saltwater “flats” and the deep-sea tarpon, marlin, and sailfish.
 Though now famous for its fishing and fun-in-the-sun, Islamorada (Purple Island) used to be synonymous with death and destruction: On September 2, 1935, a huge tidal wave, whipped up by 200-mile-per-hour hurricane winds, drowned over 400 people trying to escape on what turned out to be the last train ever to travel along the old Florida East Coast Railway.
 Most of the dead were World War I veterans, members of the “Bonus Army” who had marched on Washington DC, in 1934 and had been given jobs working to build the Overseas Highway.
 A stone pillar at the south end of Islamorada, along US-1 at mile marker 82, was erected by the WPA to remember the event.